Instruments by Harry Partch: Adapted Viola

 Tuning of the four strings of Harry Partch's Adapted Viola.
 It also shows the ratios in which each string is tuned (G=1/1).

 The Adapted Viola is the earliest extant instrument created by Partch.
 It is made from a cello fingerboard neck attached to the body of a viola.
 It also includes a changeable bridge which allows triple stops, i.e. full triads, to be sustained.
 Partch hammered brads into the fingerboard to aid with finding fingerings.
-The Adapted Viola was constructed in New Orleans with the assistance of an Edward Benton, a local violin maker.
+The Adapted Viola was constructed in New Orleans with the assistance of Edward Benton, a local violin maker.
 Partch originally called it the Monophone, but by 1933 it had become known as the Adapted Viola.

 Partch tuned the Adapted Viola an octave below the violin and the brads inserted into the instrument fingerboard are placed at ratios commonly used in Partch's works.
 In playing the instrument, Partch called for a "one-finger technique," which is "much closer to the spirit of Indian vina playing than it is to the pipe organ."
 Specifically, he desired that notes should be approached by gliding from tone to tone:

 The finger may start slowly on its move, increase speed, and hit the next ratio exactly.
 It may move very fast from the first ratio, and then move slowly and insinuatingly into the next—so slowly, sometimes, that one is not sure as to the point where rest has been achieved.
 Or, all this may be reversed.
 What the bow is doing meanwhile, in its capacity of providing an infinitude of nuance, is supremely important.